Our Services

 What Does It Mean to Refacing Cabinet?

-Refacing cabinets involves replacing the doors, drawers, and hardware of your existing cabinets while leaving the cabinet boxes in place.
+Refacing cabinets (known as resurface cabinets) involves replacing the doors, drawers, and hardware of your existing cabinets while leaving the cabinet boxes in place.
 It is a great alternative to a full-blown kitchen renovation, which can be much more time-consuming, expensive, and disruptive.
 By refacing your cabinets, you can achieve a fresh and updated appearance without tearing down and rebuilding walls, plumbing, or electrical components.
 This can save you weeks, if not months, of inconvenience and thousands of dollars in construction costs.
 Refacing allows you to customize your cabinets to your taste and style.
 Not only can you choose from a wide range of materials, colors, and finishes, but you can also add features such as soft-close hinges, pull-out trash cans, or built-in charging stations.
 By giving your cabinets a unique and personalized touch, you can elevate the overall look and feel of your kitchen and make it more functional and ergonomic.

 => Read full: Refacing Cabinet Solution: Pros & Cons – Solve All Your Problems